-While you may find giraffes common across zoos and safari parks in Europe, North America and beyond, you will only find them in the wilds of Africa.
+While you may find that giraffes are common across zoos and safari parks in Europe, North America, and beyond, you will only find them naturally in the wilds of Africa.

 Sadly, their habitats are under threat due to logging.
 This means that giraffes are technically listed as vulnerable, on the whole – it’s thought that we have lost around 40% of the world’s giraffe population in the past 35 years.

 12. Are giraffes unique?

 It’s thought that giraffes are not unique but are one of four different species.
 Even more interestingly, research has shown that each of the species appears to have evolved completely separate from one another!